PatrickM320/Length-Converter-/README.md

 Non-Functional Requirements:

-  •	Performance – The application must load quickly and perform real-time conversions without noticeable delays.
+*  Performance – The application must load quickly and perform real-time conversions without noticeable delays.
-  •	Compatibility – The application must be compatible with major browsers and work seamlessly on various devices, including desktops     and laptops.
+*  Compatibility – The application must be compatible with major browsers and work seamlessly on various devices, including desktops       and laptops.
-  •	User Interface- The Responsive Design UI ensures the app adapts seamlessly to different screen sizes, providing an optimal
+*  User Interface- The Responsive Design UI ensures the app adapts seamlessly to different screen sizes, providing an optimal
     experience.
-  •	Usability – The application must have a clear, an easy-to-use interface, to ensure that users can quickly input and convert
+*   Usability – The application must have a clear, an easy-to-use interface, to ensure that users can quickly input and convert
     lengths correctly.

-  •	Reliability – The application must provide accurate length conversions between Inches, Centimetres, and Metres.
+*   Relability – The application must provide accurate length conversions between Inches, Centimetres, and Metres.

 ## Design
 For the design I used CodePen, which helped to build the interface and visualise what I intended to build.
 With access to the code and able to visualise what I was building as a use of trial and error to improve the application throughout the  development phase.
 I chose this design after altering the code to keep a simple look but also a professional style with the colour of the outline of the box  I focussed on aiming that the colour scheme used met requirements for accessibility through following Web AIM accessibility testing services which gave me a contrast score of 7.45:1, which passes all test for text and graphical objects and UI components.
 Through user feedback on initial prototypes of the app, I changed the code and altered the shapes, colours and functionality of the app so it is fit for purpose and meets user requirements gathered from scientists and manufacturing who will need to use this application.